Ville-VeikkoN/ArrayUtils/README.md

 # ArrayUtils
-## Simple recruitment project that contains array handling and JUnit tests.
+## Simple project that contains array handling and JUnit tests.
 Made with Java and build with Maven.

+You can run program with Maven (mvn compile exec:java).
+Arguments is given in pom.xml file.
+You can give your own arguments with flag from command line.
+If you do so, give the numbers separated by comms, without spaces.

 ### Assigment (in Finnish)
 Java-ohjelma yksikkötesteineen, joka selvittää pienimmän määrän numeroita mitä luonnollisessa järjestyksessä mahtuu taulukon eri numeroiden välille.
 Esimerkiksi taulukon [ 1, 4, 10 ] oikea vastaus olisi 2, sillä numeroiden 1 ja 4 väliin mahtuu numeron 2 ja 3 ja muiden numeroiden väliin mahtuisi suurempi kappalemäärä numeroita.